Garden City Cycleway

 Broader engagement was undertaken with the community following the release of the preliminary designs in October 2023.
 Two pop-up information sessions were held and a ride along was held on Saturday 11 November 2023 in partnership with Pedal Power.

 The proposed path is to be constructed in a developed urban environment and consequently there are many physical constraints that restrict the width of path to the minimum recommended.
-These constraints include verge widths, driveways, trees, and services infrastructure including streetlight and power poles.
+These constraints include verge widths, driveways, trees, and services infrastructure such as streetlight and power poles.
 Three metre paths will still provide plenty of room to allow people to share the space.

 The paths will be constructed of asphalt where possible but may be obliged to be concrete in areas for reasons of urban design, ground conditions or tree root management.